wusai2333/trib/doc/lab1.md

 which will provide the interface, and forward all calls as RPCs to the server.
 You can assume that `addr` will always be a valid TCP address.

-Note that when `NewClient()` is called, the server might not yet have started.
+Note that when `NewClient()` is called, the server may not have started yet.
-While it is okay to try to connect the server at this time, you should not report any error if your attempt fails.
-It might be better to establish the connection when you need to perform your first RPC function call.
+While it is okay to try to connect to the server at this time, you should not report any error if your attempt fails.
+It might be best to wait to establish the connection until you need it to perform your first RPC function call.

 ## The RPC Package